|

 In general, you can lower your trans fatty acid intake by avoiding foods that contain ingredients such as margarine, shortening, and hydrogenated or partially hydrogenated oils.
 Also, you can avoid foods such as french fries, doughnuts, cookies, and crackers, which are often high in trans fatty acids as well as saturated fat.
 Since trans fatty acids rarely occur naturally, they are mostly found in processed foods made with hydrogenated vegetable oil.

 Reducing the amount of fat you eat will help you lose weight.
 Each gram of fat has 9 calories, compared with 4 calories for each gram of carbohydrate or gram of protein.
 So, replacing fat with protein and complex carbohydrates means eating fewer calories.
 Keep in mind, though, that many good protein sources like peanut butter, milk, and cheese may also be high in fat.
-Also, be careful of sweets and snack foods that are labeled "low fat" or "fat free."
-These foods often contain large amounts of sugar and are high in calories.
+Also, be careful of sweets and snack foods that are labeled “low fat” or “fat free.”
+These foods often contain large amounts of sugar or added salt and are high in calories.
 Complex carbohydrates such as fruits, vegetables, and grain products are lower in calories than the refined carbohydrates often found in sweets and snack foods.

 Vitamins are substances that perform specific functions for your body's reproduction and growth.
 Vitamins regulate your body's metabolism, which controls the amount of energy you have to do things like walking, sleeping, or thinking.